AlexandruVasile/kimi-k2-api/Readme.md

 ## ⚠️ Notes and Warnings

+- **Short prompts limitation**: It works just with short prompts otherwise the login page appears breaking the script.
 - **Performance**: Each API call launches a new Chrome instance, which can be resource-intensive.
 - **Stability**: If Kimi changes their website layout or class names, this script may break.
 - **Headless Mode**: Chrome runs in headless mode by default, but you can disable this for debugging by modifying the `get_kimik_response()` function.